Scalar multiplication: Interpretation

+The space of vectors may be considered a coordinate space where elements are associated with a list of elements from K. The units of the field form a group K × and the scalar-vector multiplication is a group action on the coordinate space by K ×.
+The zero of the field acts on the coordinate space to collapse it to the zero vector.

-Scalar multiplication may be viewed as an external binary operation or as an action of the field on the vector space.
-A geometric interpretation of scalar multiplication is that it stretches or contracts vectors by a constant factor.
+When K is the field of real numbers there is a geometric interpretation of scalar multiplication: it stretches or contracts vectors by a constant factor.
 As a result, it produces a vector in the same or opposite direction of the original vector but of a different length.

 As a special case, V may be taken to be K itself and scalar multiplication may then be taken to be simply the multiplication in the field.

 When V is Kn, scalar multiplication is equivalent to multiplication of each component with the scalar, and may be defined as such.

 The same idea applies if K is a commutative ring and V is a module over K.

 K can even be a rig, but then there is no additive inverse.

 If K is not commutative, the distinct operations left scalar multiplication cv and right scalar multiplication vc may be defined.